Advanced programming languages

 • Case classes/pattern matching.

-• Powerful multiple inheritance via traits.
+• Multiple inheritance via traits.

-• Rich, flexible constructors.
+• Rich, flexible object constructors.

 Resources